 Despite growing evidence of its effectiveness, medication-assisted treatment often has stigmas and myths surrounding it.
 This misinformation prevents people from receiving vital treatment for their addiction.

-“Isn’t MAT just trading one addiction for another?”
+“Isn’t MAT/MOUD just trading one addiction for another?”

 The National Institute on Drug Abuse (NIDA) emphasizes these medications do not substitute one addiction for another.
 The dosage of medication used in treatment does not get a person high—it helps reduce opioid cravings and withdrawal.
 It helps restore balance to the brain circuits affected by addiction.